fabiodoppio/mvc/README.md

 $ composer require fabiodoppio/mvc
 ```

-..or just copy everything from the _example_ directory and run:
+..or just copy the _example_ directory and run:
 ```
 $ composer update
 ```